 McGuffey Reading Services

 McGuffey Reading Services at the University of Virginia's School of Education and Human Development is the oldest, continuously running university-based reading service in the country.
 McGuffey serves the local community and beyond to improve the lives of school-age children (pre-kindergarten through high school) who have experienced difficulty learning to read, write, and spell.
 As part of this mission, McGuffey offers the following services:

 - Educational assessments for school-age children (elementary through high school)

 - School-year interventions for children across the elementary grades and through middle school

 - Intensive summer interventions for children across the elementary grades and through middle school

 About Our Services

 Many parents ask for tutoring options following the educational testing.
 We offer tutoring in the fall and spring each year, as well as an intensive summer literacy program.
 If you are interested in enrolling your child in one of our programs, please call 434-924-9349.

 McGuffey's reading programs are designed for school-age children in need of intervention to either maintain or work to build their literacy skills.
 Students attending our programs are in grades Kindergarten through Middle School.
 Our programs are designed to meet the needs, and build on the strengths, of students who may have struggled along their literacy path.

-Our fall reading program for First Grade through Middle School starts September 8 and ends November 19, 2021.
+Our next reading program for First Grade through Middle School will be in Fall of 2022.
 Sessions are held twice per week.
 Learn more and register here ›

 - Students work one-on-one with teachers to develop an instructional program to best meet the needs of their students.